boolean result = true;

 >> literals are represented directly in your code without requiring computation

-) can be expressed using decimal, octal, or hexadecimal number systems.
+The integral types (byte, short, int, and long) can be expressed using decimal, octal, or hexadecimal number systems.

 int decVal = 26; // The number 26, in decimal